airacommunity/AIRA-User-Guide/F. Workflow Creation Guide.md

 Adjacent to the Module section in the AIRA Workflow Console, users encounter an execution bar equipped with various crucial options for managing and executing workflows.
 Here's a detailed breakdown:

 - **Run Button:** The Run button serves as the command to execute and test the workflow, allowing users to observe its functionality.
+  - **How to Use:** click on the run button to start execution of workflow.
 - **Save Button:** The Save button empowers users to save the progress made during workflow design, preserving configurations and modifications.
+  - **How to Use:** click on the save button to save the workflow.
 - **Schedule Button:** The Schedule button offers a scheduling feature, enabling users to define specific start and end times for the execution of their workflows.
+  - How to use schedule button
+      - Click on the schedule button it open the the schedluing window.
+      - select run workflow intervals (at regular interval, Once, Every Day, Day of the Week, Day of the Month, Specified date)

 - **Zoom In/Out Buttons**: These buttons provide users with the flexibility to zoom in or out of the workflow, facilitating a more detailed or comprehensive view.
 - **Create Version Button:** The Create Version button allows users to generate different versions of the workflow, aiding in tracking and managing changes over time.
 - **Export Workflow:** The Export Workflow option permits users to export a version of the workflow, facilitating documentation and sharing with collaborators.